 It also increases the genetic variability within the organism population from one generation to the next.
 Variations are very important to the evolutionary process.

-2. What are the key stages a cell goes through in its cycle?
+2. What are the main stages of the cell cycle?

-3. What is mitosis and what is its main purpose in the body?
+4. What is mitosis and what are its stages?